datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 * interpreted language, i.e. direct execution of commands, no compilation neccessary

-## Why learn python for data analysis?
+## Why learn Python for data analysis?
 ### Python does not involve lots of pointing and clicking, and that’s a good thing
 The learning curve might be steeper than with other software, but with python, the results of your analysis does not rely on remembering a succession of pointing and clicking, but instead on a series of written commands, and that’s a good thing!
 So, if you want to redo your analysis because you collected more data, you don’t have to remember which button you clicked in which order to obtain your results, you just have to run your script again.